yireo/yireo-slides/slides/yireo/enforce_better_extensions-magex19.md

     - Drop the Knockout legacy and go PWA
     - Extension quality remains for backend only
 ~ Market is shifting
-    - Small shop owners move elsewhere
+    - Small shop owners move elsewhere (Shopware, BigCommerce)
-    - Serious shop owners spend more on custom development
+    - Serious shop owners spend more on custom development ($$$)
-    - How do extensions fit into this new market?
+    - And how do extensions fit into this new market?
-~ Earth quakes
+~ Brexit
-    - Because we are in Groningen
-    - And we let go of too much gas
-    ~ And we can't blame Arjen for that
+    - Mwoahahaha

 ---
 {state: light}